avnet-iotconnect/avnet-iotc-mtb-xensiv-example/DEVELOPER_GUIDE.md

 with 8 characters, or less (to be sure) like `C:\xensivdemo`.
 Another thing that can be done to alleviate this issue is to rename the project during project creation.
-After checking the checkmark next to the project name you can rename the directory and the actual project name to something shorter than the default long name like "Avnet_IoTConnect_Sensor_Example".
+After checking the checkmark next to the project name you can rename the directory and the actual project name to something shorter than the default long name "Avnet_IoTConnect_Optiga_Example" to "avnet-xensiv", for example.
 Do not use spaces in the project name.
 * While debugging the Xensiv board, if clicking the "Restart a process" button, the board will lose the debugger connection. the workaround is to ensure that the debugger is not paused on a breakpoint and reset the board using the reset button on the board.
 The board should then hit the desired breakpoint again.